Jayagopal-web/Covid19/README.md

 * total_deaths
 * population

-In the **Vaccinated** dataset, we will utilize the following columns:
+In the **CovidVaccinated** dataset, we will utilize the following columns:
 * continent
 * location
 * date